Helpful Tools for Measuring Obesity

 30.0 and Above: Obese

 Your BMI is only one way of determining if you are at risk for weight-related health conditions.
-Call our Healthy 4 Life centers and attend one of our free seminars to find out more about your weight and your health.
+Call us to attend one of our FREE seminars in East Chicago, Munster, Hobart or Valparaiso to find out more about your weight and learn why it is important to your health.

 Get in touch!